7 questions to consider when creating a matt kitchen

 Light cupboards and drawers will make the room feel open and large, which is ideal for smaller kitchens.
 Darker shades, such as greys, are great for larger kitchens, as they feel very sophisticated.
 Colour on particular units, such as kitchen islands, can make a real statement, and help to create a central point to the room.

-Kitchen appliances – such as microwave ovens, cookers, hobs and fridges – are available in both matt and gloss effect.
+Kitchen accessories and appliances – such as microwave ovens, cookers, hobs and fridges – are available in both matt and gloss effect.
 Choosing the effect that works for your kitchen really depends on how much you want the appliances to either stand out or blend in with the rest of the kitchen.

 Stainless steel can have a beautiful matt effect, particularly on microwaves, fridges and ovens doors, which is ideal if you want to keep the theme consistent.
 However, choosing a gloss effect for these and your hob can also help to add an extra dimension to the room, and will not ruin the overall matt effect.